IgorLadnik/NodeProcessorCommands/README.md

 - possibility to have a set of classic micro-services (if required) using individual set of commands for each service with the same processor,<br/>
 - from organizational perspective, it is easy to develop fine granulated commands without bothering of infrastructure issues, especially for new developers.<br/>

+# Limitations

+- a single machine should be powerful enough to accommodate and run the whole set of command,<br/>
+- since all commands are executed in context of processor's process, they should be compatable with the processor (normally written in the same language).<br/>

+Usually the above limitations are quite acceptable.

 # Notes

 After a download the following programs should be called from command line in order to run service:<br/>